"Women belong in all places where decisions are being made. It shouldn't be that women are the exception."

 This highly interactive course will use case studies and experiential sessions to prepare you for directorship and start you on the path to being a sought-after candidate.

-You will expand your ability to evaluate board opportunities based on your own preferences and cultural fit, learn to communicate effectively in the language of boards, and gain critical knowledge and skills you will need to be effective.
+Expand your ability to evaluate board opportunities based on your values and learn to communicate effectively in the language of boards, and gain critical knowledge and skills you will need to be effective.

 4 Week Break

-You will spend a total of 4 hours with your coach and can split your time up as you see appropriate.
+During the break, you will spend a total of 4 hours with your coach and can split your time up as you see appropriate.
 You and your coach will begin working on your one on one advisory session with season board members.
-During this time period we offer 2 Webinar Sessions: “Digging deeper into a firm’s financial statements” and “The questions to ask when on a board”.
+During this time period, we offer 2 Webinar Sessions: Finance through the Board Lens and Managing Authority Bias

 We want to ensure that participants can be considered for real future directorship vacancies, therefore participants must have a minimum of 8 years of senior-level corporate or non-profit management experience.
 After you have registered your information on our registration website and we have reviewed your background, you will receive a notification of your acceptance into the program.